Roster

 Evolution of the active roster[edit]

 The 25-player roster limit had a long history behind it.
-It had been in place since the 1920 season, having previously been limited to 21 players, although it was also at 25 for periods before World War I. Originally, the limit was only in effect from May 15th to September 1st.
-It was raised in both the season's first and last month in order to allow teams to try out young players against major league competition.
+It had been in place since the 1920 season, having previously been limited to 21 players, although it was also at 25 for periods before World War I. Originally, the limit was only in effect from June 15th to September 1st (which was pushed forward to May 15th in 1933).
+Outside that time span (i.e. at the start and at the end of the regular season), teams were allowed to try out young players against major league competition.
 The early tryout period ended in 1968, but the September period remained in effect after that.

 Even though the limit was at 25 players, not every team carried a full roster, and until the 1940s, it was relatively common for teams to leave a few unfilled spots and to use them to evaluate players just signed out of college.
 These would occasionally be used in games, but most often would just practice with the team and sit on the bench during games until assigned to a minor league team.
 Similarly, coaches and batting practice pitchers would sometimes be used in games, or amateur players would be given a contract for a few days to replace an injured regular.
 Since team owners were not fond of paying people to sit idly on the bench, and especially to fork over travel and meal money for these while on the road, teams tended to be very conservative when it came to rosters.